ranemirusG/toolbox-notes/Windows/logs.md

 22 - can be used to look for any DNS Queries made by the system.

+1102 - Audit Log has been cleared.

 4624 - An account was successfully logged on.
+	1149 can be used to find successful RDP connections.

 4625 - Failed authentication attempt.